Practice Areas

 How, exactly, these rights are enforced depends on many different factors.
 Some rights may be vindicated only in the course of a threatened government deprivation.
 Some of these rights, when enforced, may constrain or restrain government action in an adjudication, whether in a criminal case or a quasi-criminal / civil proceeding such as a regulatory action.
 In a perfect world, all wrongful deprivations of individual rights arising out of arbitrary government action would have an appropriate and corresponding civil remedy to the harm.
 In a perfect world, when an agent of government violates individual rights, they should expose themselves to civil liability in a court of law.

 But we do not live in a perfect world.
 Many of our government officials enjoy some form of immunity.
-The degree of the immunity may very.
+The degree of the immunity may vary.
 Some is closer to absolute, while others have what is known as “qualified” immunity.
 ‘Qualified’ in this context means exactly what it says: the protection from civil liability is only partial.
 Generally, at least in the context of a civil rights suit, qualified immunity is a barrier to a legal remedy unless the government actor clearly and unmistakably acted in a way that deviated from the law.

-Qualified immunity can be the bane of civil rights attorneys and potential plaintiffs who seek redress for the conduct of government actors.
-However, qualified immunity serves a valid policy purpose, which is to give assurance to government officials to act rather than to be too afraid to act.
-Our laws incentivize that public officials have a bias for action.
 Fundamentally, the idea of providing some form of immunity for these purposes is a good thing.
 However, there is much debate about whether these types of immunities go too far in their protection of government actors to the extent that is a fundamentally unfair to deny a potential plaintiff the ability to purse legal action against an agent of government who violated his or her rights.

 The various forms of immunity in addition to what right a plaintiff seeks redress for is a complex legal landscape.
 Individuals who seek to vindicate their rights should do their research and ensure that any attorney they may choose for representation in these matters is well-versed in these matters.